tscanlin/developers.optimizely.com/src/content/ios/guide/index.md

 ## Download the tutorial app

-The tutorial app can be found in the *<a href="https://github.com/optimizely/Optimizely-iOS-SDK/tree/master/TutorialApp" target="_blank">TutorialApp</a>* folder in the SDK.
+The tutorial app is included as a sub directory in the SDK directory.
+It can be found in the *<a href="https://github.com/optimizely/Optimizely-iOS-SDK/tree/master/TutorialApp" target="_blank">TutorialApp</a>* folder in the SDK.

 [![SDK Version](http://img.shields.io/cocoapods/v/Optimizely-iOS-SDK.svg?style=flat)](http://developers.optimizely.com/ios/help/html/index.html)